thompson-codes-llc/thompson.codes/README.md

 ## Deploying Production

-To update the production deployment of this server simply logon to the production server, `cd /var/www/thompson.codes`, then `git pull && npm run build` to deploy any new changes.
+To update the production deployment of this server simply logon to the production server and run `cd /var/www/thompson.codes && git pull && npm run build` to deploy any new changes.